What Is An Apartment Syndication?

-A real estate syndication is a type of investment that involves bringing together a group of individuals, usually between 2 and 10 people, to pool their money and purchase a large property.
+Real estate syndication is a type of investment that involves bringing together a group of individuals to pool their money and purchase a large property.
 In our case, we buy apartment communities.

 A real estate syndication can be a fantastic way to get involved in real estate investments without being on your own.

-For example, instead of purchasing a single-family property on your own, you instead pool together your money with other professionals and investors and invest in a larger asset (like an apartment building) together.
-The property is then owned and managed by the group, with each limited partnership member sharing in the profits (or losses) generated.
+For example, instead of purchasing a single-family property on your own, instead, you pool your money with other professionals and investors and invest in a larger asset (like an apartment building) together.
+The group then owns and manages the property, with each limited partnership member sharing in the profits generated.

-When you invest in a multifamily real estate syndication you don’t have to deal with the burden of tenants and toilets.
+When you invest in a syndication (apartments in our case) you don’t have to deal with the burden of tenants and toilets.
 You can also tap into real estate markets and opportunities that would otherwise be unavailable or unaffordable to an individual.

 The limited partners (LPs) are the investors who provide the capital needed to purchase and revamp the property.
 In turn, the general partner (GP) is responsible for finding and acquiring the property, overseeing its renovation or development, property management, and executing the business plan.